David Urie

-Urie was also Program Manager of the Trans Atmospheric Vehicle (TAV) at Lockheed.
+Urie was also Program Manager for the Trans-Atmospheric Vehicle (TAV) at Lockheed.
 His team built and successfully tested a large-scale cross section Mach 25 structure.
 He served on several advanced development projects in Flight Sciences and Operations Analysis.

 Throughout his distinguished career, Urie has received numerous honors and awards, including the prestigious Engineer of the Year award from the American Institute of Aeronautics and Astronautics.
 He has published many articles, prepared and taught several short courses, given various lectures and presentations, and served as aerospace engineering curricula advisor to two universities.